The Allele For Black Noses In Wolves Is Dominant

 Understanding how nose color is inherited across generations requires the use of Punnett Squares.
 These diagrams visually represent the possible combinations of alleles that offspring can inherit from their parents.

-For example, if two heterozygous wolves (Bb) mate, the Punnett Square would look like this:
+Here's one way to look at it: if two heterozygous wolves (Bb) mate, the Punnett Square would look like this:

 B b